SOMESING (SSX) Price Reaches $0.0004 on Exchanges

 About SOMESING

-SOMESING launched on November 28th, 2018.
-SOMESING’s total supply is 6,000,000,000 tokens and its circulating supply is 3,249,525,680 tokens.
-SOMESING’s official Twitter account is @somesinglovers and its Facebook page is accessible here.
+SOMESING’s launch date was November 28th, 2018.
+SOMESING’s total supply is 6,000,000,000 tokens and its circulating supply is 3,249,753,324 tokens.
 The official website for SOMESING is somesing.io.
 The Reddit community for SOMESING is https://reddit.com/r/somesingssx.
 The official message board for SOMESING is medium.com/@singlovers.
+SOMESING’s official Twitter account is @somesinglovers and its Facebook page is accessible here.

 SSX is a token based on the Icon Blockchain that will serve as a medium of exchange on the SOMESING platform.”

 It is usually not presently possible to purchase alternative cryptocurrencies such as SOMESING directly using U.S. dollars.
-Investors seeking to acquire SOMESING should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase SOMESING using one of the exchanges listed above.
+Investors seeking to acquire SOMESING should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SOMESING using one of the exchanges listed above.

 Receive News & Updates for SOMESING Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SOMESING and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.